This tutorial demonstrates how to use SimScale to run an incompressible fluid flow simulation on a centrifugal pump

 You can use a mesh clip to check the quality of your mesh, as shown in the figure below:

 After a few minutes, you will see a clip showing the inside of your mesh.
 This mesh looks sufficient for this tutorial.

 Did you know?

 Now you can ‘Start’ the simulation.
 While the results are being calculated you can already have a look at the intermediate results in the post-processor by clicking on ‘Solution Fields’.
 They are being updated in real-time!

-It takes about 60 minutes for the simulation to finish.
+It takes roughly one hour for the simulation to finish.
 In the reference project, we calculated a few more steps, to ensure convergence, that’s why it says 105 min in the figure below.
 However, fewer steps are sufficient and you can save some core hours.

 Did you know?